will8211/unimatrix/README.md

   -o                   Disable on-screen status

   -s SPEED             Integer up to 100.
 0 uses a one-second delay before
                        refreshing, 100 uses none.
 Use negative numbers for even lower speeds.
 Default=85

   -u CUSTOM_CHARACTERS Your own string of characters to display.
 Enclose in
                        single quotes ('') to escape special characters.
 For
                        example: -u '#$('.

+  -w                   Single-wave mode: Does a single burst of green rain,
+                       exits.
+You can put in a .bashrc file to run when your terminal launches.
+Works well with speed at 95.

 LONG ARGUMENTS
   -b --all-bold